AdobeDocs/commerce-webapi/src/pages/rest/tutorials/orders/order-admin-token.md

 **Endpoint:**

 This section lists the HTTP verb and full path to the endpoint.
-The basic structure of a REST call in Magento is
+The basic structure of a REST call in Adobe Commerce is

 `<HTTP verb> http://<host>/rest/<scope>/<endpoint>`